ansible-collections/ansible.utils/docs/ansible.utils.usable_range_filter.rst

 Synopsis
 --------
-- For a given IP Address (IPv4 or IPv6) in CIDR form, this plugins generates a list of usable IP addresses belonging to the network.
+- For a given IP address (IPv4 or IPv6) in CIDR form, the plugin generates a list of usable IP addresses belonging to the network.